ICT & COMPUTER SCIENCE

 Then in the Upper Secondary, students will transition to learning the fundamentals of Computer Science where they will develop an interest in computational thinking and an understanding of the principles of problem-solving using computers.
 They will apply this understanding to create computer-based solutions to problems using algorithms and a high-level programming language.
 The students will also develop a range of technical skills, and the ability to effectively test and evaluate computing solutions.

-The ICT curriculum for Key Stage 3 covers important categories:
+The Computer Science curriculum for Key Stage 3 covers two important categories:

 • plan an interactive program using abstraction;